ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### `TEST_INCLUDE_PATH()` Usage

 `TEST_INCLUDE_PATH()` entries in your test file are only an additive customization.
-The path will be added to the base/common path list specified by `:paths`  ↳ `:include` in the project file.
+The path will be added to the base / common path list specified by `:paths`  ↳ `:include` in the project file.
 If no list is specified in the project file, `TEST_INCLUDE_PATH()` entries will comprise the entire header search path list.

-The argument for the `TEST_INCLUDE_PATH()` build directive macro is a single filepath as a string enclosed in quotation marks.
-Use forward slashes for path separators.

 Unless you have a pretty funky C project, generally, at least one search path entry is necessary for every test executable.
 That path can come from a `:paths`  ↳ `:include` entry in your project configuration or by using `TEST_INCLUDE_PATH()` in your test file.
 Please see [Configuring Your Header File Search Paths][header-file-search-paths] for an overview of Ceedling’s conventions on header file search paths.

+The argument for the `TEST_INCLUDE_PATH()` build directive macro is a single filepath as a string enclosed in quotation marks.
+Use forward slashes for path separators.

 At present, a limitation of the `TEST_INCLUDE_PATH()` build directive macro is that paths are relative to the working directory from which you are executing `ceedling`.